 As an agricultural company, we are deeply committed to protecting and conserving our natural resources.
 In partnership with industry leaders and universities, Wonderful directs significant resources toward cutting-edge research and groundbreaking technology to improve our product quality and operational efficiency while also minimizing our impact on the environment.
 To date, we have invested more than $200 million in protecting our natural resources.

-We have four large solar installations at our three primary plants, with our Wonderful Halos plant boasting one of the largest privately owned single-site solar rooftop installations in America.
+We have four large solar installations, with our Wonderful Halos plant boasting one of the largest privately owned single-site solar rooftop installations in America.
 We have also installed fuel cells at our six primary locations.
-Our Wonderful Citrus and Halos locations generate 30% of their required electricity without combustion or pollution.
+Our Wonderful Citrus and Halos locations generate 40% of their required electricity without combustion or pollution.

 As stewards of the environment, we are always looking at ways to reduce our water impact.
-That's why, to date, we have invested over $25 million in advanced irrigation research and technologies—from incorporating new ways to measure and monitor soil moisture to mapping crops with drones.
+That's why, to date, we have invested over $400 million in water-efficient irrigation practices, eco-friendly pest control, and creative ways to reduce energy use.

 Bees are a subject of global concern, due not only to the decline of bee populations, but also the aging, retiring beekeeper population.
 Wonderful Bees is now one of America’s largest bee companies, and we are actively hiring and training young apprentices and bee biologists to help us secure the future for this critical element of agriculture.